OPALE-dev/DcmSwift/README.md

 *Dependencies are managed by SPM.*

+## Disclamer

+DcmSwift is *not* a medical imaging nor diagnosis oriented library and is not intented to be used as such.
+It focuses on the computing aspects of the DICOM standard, and provide a powerful set of tools to deal with DICOM files at the atomic level.
+The authors of this source code cannot be held responsible for its misuses or malfunctions, as it is defined in the license below.

 ## Overview

 DcmSwift is written in Swift 5.3 and mainly rely on the Foundation core library, in order to stay as compliant as possible with most of the common Swift toolchains.